illyak/DAQ_CLASS/Project_Log.md

 Seemingly nothing to do with IT at the moment but hang on...
 This is the alternative to using the gear in the lab there, I make my own.
 Not as nicely packaged but the DAQ concepts are all the same.
 This has a few advantages in portability, conceptual simplicity but also the full-cycle of building a DAQ application start to finish.

 The free board layout software I tried, KiCAD: https://kicad-pcb.org/    works quite well enough to get this kind of stuff done.
-I made a little coupon board for work and sent it out today.
+As an aside test, I made a little coupon board for work and sent it out today.
 Typical turnaround takes about a week and the blank boards come back which you then solder the parts to.

 With the parts soldered in place, that FTDI cable (see datasheet here attached) talks to all of them via the I2C serial protocol which you write from Jupyter (or MATLAB, LabVIEW, etc).
 I do this frequently.
 It works dandy.